-- IT 225 Fundamentals of Wireless LANs.
-4 Credits.
-This course focuses on the design, planning, implementation, operation and troubleshooting of Wireless LANs.
-(PR: IT 141 or Cisco Semester 2 with minimum grade of 78%) - IT 226 Network Security Solutions.
+- IT 230 Network Communications.
 3 Credits.
-This course focuses on overall security processes including security policy design and management and security features enabled by routers.
-(PR: IT 241 or Cisco Semester 4 with minimum grade of 78%) - IT 227 Network Security Firewalls.
-3 Credits.
-Network Security Firewalls focuses on securing and monitoring a network with hardware-based firewalls.
-(PR: IT 241 or Cisco Semester 4 with minimum grade of 78%) - IT 230 Network Communications.
-3 Credits.
 Focus of course is to provide practical applications of specific system software in the administration, analysis, and modeling of Local Area Networks (LANs).
 (PR: IT 120) - IT 231 Networking Systems III.
 4 Credits.
 Networking Systems III focuses on LAN IP addressing including Variable Length Subnet Masking and configuring RIPv2, single-area OSPF, and EIGRP routing protocols, and Ethernet switching technologies including Virtual LANs (VLANs), the Spanning Tree Protocol (STP) and VLAN Trunking Protocol (VTP).
 (PR: IT 141 and CR: IT 241) - IT 240 Internet Data Communications.
 3 Credits.
 This course will concentrate on essential Internet protocols including TCP/IP, HTTP, and Mail Protocol.
 Service providers, security issues, and dial-up connectivity issues will be explored.
 This class prepares students for the Comp TIA I-net exam.
 (PR: IT 107) - IT 241 Networking Systems IV.
 4 Credits.
 Networking Systems IV focuses on LAN IP addressing and network management techniques and WAN PPP, ISDN, DDR, and Frame Relay connections and protocols.
 (PR or CR: IT 231) - IT 242 Advanced Internet.
 3 Credits.
 This course will investigate advanced Internet concepts and state-of-the-art technology in developing web pages.
 Emphasis will be on design, utilizing current industry standards.
-(PR: IT 212) - IT 250 Applications to Databases.
+(PR: IT 212) - IT 245 Information Storage and Management.
 3 Credits.
+This course provides students with the knowledge and skills necessary to plan, implement, and deploy storage system and different storage system models ranging from basic storage models such as Direct Attached Storage (DAS) to networked storage models such as Network Attached Storage (NAS), Storage Area Network (SAN) and Content Addressed Storage (CAS).
+(PR: IT 210 or CR: IT 210) - IT 250 Applications to Databases.
+3 Credits.
 Study of information retrieval and database software.
-(PR: IT 101) - IT 260 Integration of GIS and RS Systems.
+(PR: IT 101) - IT 255 Virtualization Technologies.
 3 Credits.
+This course provides students with the knowledge and skills necessary to plan, implement, and deploy virtualization technologies.
+Various software options will be explored, such as Virtual PC, Virtual Server, Hyper-V, VMWare, and Terminal Services.
+(PR: IT 210 or CR: IT 210) - IT 260 Integration of GIS and RS Systems.
+3 Credits.
 This course is designed to integrate Geographic Information System (GIS) and Remote Sensing (RS) concepts utilized with GIS and Image Processing software.
 Various software systems such as ER Mapper, IDRISI / Kilimanjaro, and ArcGIS will be used to illustrate systems integration in solving geospatial problems with technical solutions. - IT 266 Image Web Server Development.
 3 Credits.
 This course will demonstrate how remote sensing and GIS integration within a database of imagery for multistage, multivariate sampling, and geobiophysical modeling, involving modeling systems and environmental development, may be used across the world wide web. - IT 268 CCNP 1 Advanced Routing.
 4 Credits.
 This course is designed to prepare the student to pass the Building Scalable Internetworks (BSCI) exam.
 Content includes advanced routing using Cisco equipment connected to LANS and WANS typically found at medium to large network sites.
 Upon completion, the student will be able to implement the appropriate IOS services required to build a scalable routed network.
-(PR: IT 241 or CCNA certification, and permission)

-IT 269 - CCNP 2 - Remote Access.
+(PR: IT 241 or CCNA certification, and permission) - IT 269 CCNP 2 Remote Access.
 4 Credits.
-This course is the second of four designed to prepare the student to pass the Building Cisco Remote Network Access (BCRNA) exam.
+This course is the second of four designed to prepare the student to pass the Building Cisco Remote

+Network Access (BCRNA) exam.
 Content includes WAN cabling, Asynchronous Connections with modems, PPP, Dial-up, ISDN, X.25, Frame Relay Access, network performance with queuing and compression, NAT, Access-control, and emerging remote access technologies.
 (PR: IT 241 or CCNA certification, and permission)